Totodore/totodore.github.io/content/serde-wrapper.md

 This is what we are going to do!
 We are going to map serde maps (the binary placeholders) to user binary types.

 We can make a custom `BinaryVisitor` wrapper that will be instantiated for any user provided bytes types.
 But with a twist!
-The visitor can be visit a map if the serde_json deserializer fall on a map for a corresponding binary type!
+The visitor can visit a map if the `serde_json` deserializer fails on a map for a corresponding binary type!
 If so and that it is a placeholder: `{ "_placeholder": true, "num": 1 }` we can replace it with the corresponding binary present in our queue.

 ```rust